katharostech/PolyFS/notes.md

 #### Strategy

-> **TODO:** Figure out how to determine available ino for new files.

-1. Get an `ino` for the new file that isn't used by anotherr file
+1. Get an `ino` for the new file that isn't used by another file
 2. Instantiate a new FileAttr struct
 3. Store the new file attrs in the `file_attributes` table
 4. Add a new entry to the `files` table with ( parent inode, filename ) as the key and the new file ino as the value